 These relationships appear inegalitarian in deep ways.
 The parties to partial relationships may exclude others from the mutual benefits their association yields and have special responsibilities to one another that give them the right, and sometimes the duty, to further one another’s interests in ways that may interrupt equality.
 Scheffler calls this observation (when made in an appropriately hostile manner) the ‘distributive objection’ to special responsibilities: ‘the problem with such responsibilities is ...that they may confer unfair benefit. ...special responsibilities give the participants in rewarding groups and relationships increased claims to one another’s assistance, while weakening the claims that other people have on them’.4 Indeed, participants in these protected relationships benefit twice over.
 They enjoy the relationship itself, and they enjoy the claims that it enables them legitimately to make on one another, to the exclusion of those outside the relationship.The standard terms of opposition are partiality and equality.
 But partiality is a function of proximity: this is obvious, yes?
 And intimacy is proximity literally up close.
 But Brickhouse is incapable of using the terminology of human emotion even to describe its function and therefore its value.
 Most of us can not love intimately a thousand people.
 Believe me, it's been tried.
 But rather than accept and understand the conflict between two powerful "goods" (even the terminology implies commodity) Brickhouse following the pack tries to construct an ideal balance.
 He wants the "right" answer.
 He wants the "truth."
 The best way to deal with the facts as opposed to ideas -and here's where Eliot's appreciation of James comes in- would be to describe both intimacy and law as positive and opposed forces.
 Instead of "partiality" say "friendship" and allow for its authority.

-At a certain point it becomes a question not of right or wrong, not of absolutes, but of what we as a community choose to value; and the balance itself is less important that how that choice is made.
+At a certain point it becomes a question not of right or wrong, not of absolutes, but of what we as a community choose to value; the balance itself is less important than how that choice is made.
 Brickhouse calls himself a philosopher rather than a professor of philosophy because he views philosophy as form of logical argument, and logic is considered close to formal science (so philosophy is more like chemistry than literature).
-But his logic sees the individual as constrained by community when another logic, equally valid but less reductive, sees the individual by necessity not constrained but engaged, as both an individual member, and function of, society.
-And Brickhouse can't even imagine how this could be so, He's unwilling to see friendship with all its moral weight both as constitutive and destructive of society because he has an ideological commitment to an abstraction reducible both to individual ideas and the idea of the individual.
+But his logic sees the individual as constrained by community when another logic, equally valid but less reductive, sees the individual by necessity not constrained but engaged, as both member and function of society.
+And Brickhouse can't even imagine how this could be so.
+He's unwilling to see friendship with all its moral weight both as constitutive and destructive of society because he has an ideological commitment to an abstraction reducible both to individual ideas and the idea of the individual.
 He's so full of shit his eyes are brown.